MultiscaleHN/baler/src/doc/environment-variables.md

 * `RUSTDOC` - Instead of running `rustdoc`, Cargo will execute this specified `rustdoc` instance instead.
 * `RUSTFLAGS` - A space-separated list of custom flags to pass to all compiler invocations that Cargo performs.
-In contrast with `cargo rustc`, this is useful for passing a flag to *all* compiler instances.
+In contrast with `baler rustc`, this is useful for passing a flag to *all* compiler instances.

-Note that Cargo will also read environment variables for `.cargo/config` configuration values, as described in [that documentation][config-env]
+Note that Cargo will also read environment variables for `.baler/config` configuration values, as described in [that documentation][config-env]

 [config-env]: config.html#environment-variables